core-wg/oscore/draft-ietf-core-object-security.md

 #### Observe {#observe}

+Observe {{RFC7641}} is an optional feature.
+An implementation MAY support RFC7252 with the Object-Security option without supporting {{RFC7641}}.
 The Observe option as used here targets the requirements on forwarding of {{I-D.hartke-core-e2e-security-reqs}} (Section 2.2.1.2).

 To secure the order of the notifications, the Partial IV of the response is used instead of the Observe option for the responses, which may be changed by a proxy.
 However, in order for a proxy to support forwarding of notifications, there must be an outer Observe option.